Although verilog is considered to be a loosely typed language, we must still declare a data type for every port or signal in our verilog design.

 Unlike in other programming languages, we also need to define the number of bits we have in our data representation.

-This is because we are describing hardware circuits when we use verilog.
+This is because we are fundamentally describing hardware circuits when we use verilog.
 Therefore, we can create data busses which contain as many bits as we choose.

 The code snippet below shows the general syntax for representing digital data in verilog.